MushroomRL/mushroom-rl/README.rst

     pip3 install mushroom_rl[all]

-This will install every dependency of MushroomRL, except MuJoCo, PyBullet and Plots dependencies.
+This will install every dependency of MushroomRL, except the Plots dependency.
 For ubuntu>20.04, you may need to install pygame and gym dependencies:

 .. code:: shell